 Rather than deep or forceful stretching, small and slow movements can be more effective.

-Gentle movements allow the body to release tension without feeling threatened.
-Therefore, trust is gradually rebuilt.
+Gentle movements help the body release tension without feeling threatened.
+As a result, the body gradually rebuilds trust.

 Moments of Stillness